pagkly/Zed/Investopedia3/What Chief Operating Officers Do.md

 ## Understanding a Chief Operating Officer (COO)

-The [COO](https://www.investopedia.com/articles/basics/03/022803.asp) mainly focuses on executing the company’s [business plan](https://www.investopedia.com/terms/b/business-plan.asp), according to the established business model, while the CEO is more concerned with long-term goals and the broader company outlook.
+The [[COO]](https://www.investopedia.com/articles/basics/03/022803.asp) mainly focuses on executing the company’s [[business plan]](https://www.investopedia.com/terms/b/business-plan.asp), according to the established business model, while the CEO is more concerned with long-term goals and the broader company outlook.
 In other words, the CEO devises plans, while the COO implements them.

-For instance, when a company experiences a drop in [market share](https://www.investopedia.com/terms/m/marketshare.asp), the CEO might call for increased quality control, in order to fortify its reputation among customers.
-In this case, the COO might carry out the CEO's mandate by instructing the human resources department to hire more [quality control](https://www.investopedia.com/terms/q/quality-control.asp) personnel.
+For instance, when a company experiences a drop in [[market share]](https://www.investopedia.com/terms/m/marketshare.asp), the CEO might call for increased quality control, in order to fortify its reputation among customers.
+In this case, the COO might carry out the CEO's mandate by instructing the human resources department to hire more [[quality control]](https://www.investopedia.com/terms/q/quality-control.asp) personnel.
 The COO may also initiate the rollout of new product lines, and may likewise be responsible for production, research and development, and marketing.

 ## The Role of a Chief Operating Officer (COO)